ultravioletrs/prism-docs/docs/algorithms.md

 ## Running algorithms

 To run algorithms, you need to have a prism installation.
 You can get it from [here](./getting-started.md).
-Also you need to have a manager running.
+Also you need to have manager running.
 You can get it from [here](https://docs.cocos.ultraviolet.rs/getting-started/).

 Get familiar with running algorithms using cocos [here](https://docs.cocos.ultraviolet.rs/algorithms/), before continuing.